Call Now (972) 707-7816

 Employer Taking Money from Your Paycheck?

 Some employers attempt to take money from an employee’s final paycheck for alleged equipment/property damages or money supposedly owed to the employer.
-However, where the employer withholds money from the last paycheck, the FLSA’s minimum wage provisions are generally violated – it depends on the facts.
+However, where the employer withholds money from the last paycheck, the FLSA’s minimum wage provisions and other payroll laws may be violated – it depends on the facts.

 Courts have held that where employers withhold the entire paycheck to pay for alleged damage to the employer’s equipment, property, or vehicle, the FLSA minimum wage law is violated.
 Even if the employee is at fault for the damage, the employer cannot withhold the final paycheck without violating the FLSA.
 Where that happens, the employee may be entitled to double the minimum hourly wage for all hours worked in the workweek or workweeks covered by the final paycheck plus legal fees and costs.